Pharmacology: Drug discovery

-Drug discovery is the field of study concerned with creating new drugs.
-It encompasses the subfields of drug design and development.
-Drug discovery starts with drug design, which is the inventive process of finding new drugs.
-In the most basic sense, this involves the design of molecules that are complementary in shape and charge to a given biomolecular target.
+Drug discovery is the initial phase of research focused on identifying and validating new chemical compounds (lead compounds) that are intended to treat a disease.
+Drug design is an inventive method used within the discovery phase and encompasses the designing of molecules that are complementary in polarity (charge) and shape (stereochemistry) to a given biomolecular target.
 After a lead compound has been identified through drug discovery, drug development involves bringing the drug to the market.
 Drug discovery is related to pharmacoeconomics, which is the sub-discipline of health economics that considers the value of drugs.
 Pharmacoeconomics evaluates the cost and benefits of drugs in order to guide optimal healthcare resource allocation.
-The techniques used for the discovery, formulation, manufacturing, and quality control of drugs discovery is studied by pharmaceutical engineering, a branch of engineering.
-Safety pharmacology specializes in detecting and investigating potential undesirable effects of drugs.
+The techniques used for the formulation and manufacturing of drugs are studied by pharmaceutical engineering, a branch of engineering.
+Safety pharmacology specializes in detecting and investigating potential undesirable and adverse effects of drugs.

 Development of medication is a vital concern to medicine, but also has strong economical and political implications.
 To protect the consumer and prevent abuse, many governments regulate the manufacture, sale, and administration of medication.
 In the United States, the main body that regulates pharmaceuticals is the Food and Drug Administration; they enforce standards set by the United States Pharmacopoeia.
 In the European Union, the main body that regulates pharmaceuticals is the European Medicines Agency (EMA), and they enforce standards set by the European Pharmacopoeia.

 The metabolic stability and the reactivity of a library of candidate drug compounds have to be assessed for drug metabolism and toxicological studies.
 Many methods have been proposed for quantitative predictions in drug metabolism; one example of a recent computational method is SPORCalc.
 A slight alteration to the chemical structure of a medicinal compound could alter its medicinal properties, depending on how the alteration relates to the structure of the substrate or receptor site on which it acts: this is called the structural activity relationship (SAR).
 When a useful activity has been identified, chemists will make many similar compounds called analogues, to try to maximize the desired medicinal effect(s).
 This can take anywhere from a few years to a decade or more, and is very expensive.
 One must also determine how safe the medicine is to consume, its stability in the human body and the best form for delivery to the desired organ system, such as tablet or aerosol.
 After extensive testing, which can take up to six years, the new medicine is ready for marketing and selling.

-Because of these long timescales, and because out of every 5000 potential new medicines typically only one will ever reach the open market, this is an expensive way of doing things, often costing over 1 billion dollars.
-To recoup this outlay pharmaceutical companies may do a number of things:
+Because of these long timescales and the fact that only one out of every 5000 potential new medicines will ever reach the open market, this is an expensive way of doing things, often costing over 1 USD billion per drug.
+To recoup this outlay, pharmaceutical companies may do a number of things: